 Preparing for Your Biometric Services Appointment

 For certain forms, you must submit a digital signature to reaffirm the contents of your application, petition, or request, even if you already signed the certification on the paper or electronic form.
-By signing, you reaffirm that:
+By signing, you reaffirm that your submitted application, petition, or request (including one that you provided on behalf of your derivative beneficiary or one submitted on your behalf) and all documents filed with and in support of the application, petition, or request, were complete, true, and correct at the time of filing.

-If you have submitted a Form I-90, Application to Replace Permanent Resident Card, (also known as a Green Card), we also use your digital signature, photo and fingerprint to produce your replacement Green Card.
-If you have submitted a Form I-765, Application for Employment Authorization, we also use your digital signature, photo, and fingerprint to produce your Employment Authorization Document.
+If you have submitted a Form I-90, Application to Replace Permanent Resident Card, (also known as a Green Card), we also use your biometrics to produce your replacement Green Card.
+If you have submitted a Form I-765, Application for Employment Authorization, we also use your biometrics to produce your Employment Authorization Document.

 Your attorney or an accredited representative does not need to go with you to the ASC, even if they submitted your application, petition, or request to USCIS.
 Your notice will provide specific instructions on what you should bring to your ASC appointment.